 Escape Room: You’re trapped.
 You have one hour and one mission: Escape!
 This is a fun activity to do with friends or family in your bubble, rain or shine, at Trapped Coquitlam.

-Place Maillardville: This non-profit community centre has recently reopened, offering a mixture of community programs and online programs.
+Maillardville Community Centre: Recently reopened, offering a mixture of community programs and online programs.

 Place des Arts: This non-profit teaching arts centre and music school has also recently reopened.
 Visit their website for details about upcoming programs.